 This is a very basic itinerary and can be used as a starting point for China Travel.

 There is a lot to see and do in the city of Chengdu and its surroundings.
-This article aims to explain what to do and how to do it so you can use your time in the region smartly and pack in as many sights as possible.

 In the north, visitors can travel the ancient Silk Road routes on the edges of the Gobi Desert, visit UNESCO-listed Mogao Caves and ride camels through the dunes.
 From there, travel the Silk Road's famous Hexi Corridor to visit the westernmost reaches of the Great Wall and other famous sights.